 What’s the difference between a child who becomes an innovator and the one who doesn’t?
-If you ask entrepreneurs in the greater Detroit area, that answer comes down one thing: risk.
+If you ask entrepreneurs in the metro Detroit area, that answer comes down one thing: risk.
 And it’s a key component when it comes to raising a business savvy kid.

 Children who learn to take risks and accept that sometimes their ideas turn out – and sometimes they fail miserably – are the ones that go on to become innovators.
 It’s a lesson that seems to reverberate throughout southeast Michigan thanks to the legacy of Henry Ford.
 As biographers are quick to point out, Henry Ford didn’t invent the automobile, nor did he succeed at business right away (his first two shuttered).
 But what he did have was the creativity and drive to keep going, eventually developing a new way of manufacturing cars that your kids read about in their textbooks.

 That spirit of innovation is still alive and well in Detroit.
 As area entrepreneurs look for ways to build up our communities – and our local economy – they see inspiring children to become innovators as key.
 Here are their insights on what it takes to raise a biz kid.

 Encourage kids to set goals

 “I think one of the most important qualities that children can develop is to be goal driven,” says Wendy Fichter, former director of small business development at the Dearborn Area Chamber of Commerce, in talking about helping kids become entrepreneurs.
 “We’ve all heard that old adage, ‘If you fail to plan, you plan to fail.'”